Food Vendor Expression of Interest

 - PREPARE clear images of your vehicle, a copy of your menu (with prices and dietary/allergy information), and a copy of your Public Liability Insurance to go with your application.

-- SUBMIT online by COB Monday 28 September 2020.
-Late submissions will not be accepted and submissions with incomplete information will not be considered.
+- SUBMIT online.
+Submissions with incomplete information will not be considered.